 - After attending the wonderful Krewe of Barkus in 1994, neighborhood friends Denise Gutnisky and Donna Beakley used this as their model to start their Northshore Krewe.
 The parade was created to extend membership outside of New Orleans to a select group of highly successful canines chosen from across the whole of the parish.

 - Our Claim to Fame...
-Times Picayune Columnist Sheila Stroup, an avid dog and kid lover (in that order) put us on the chart twenty years ago when her dog Sunny reigned as our first official
+Times Picayune Columnist Sheila Stroup, an avid dog and kid lover (in that order) put us on the chart twenty five years ago when her dog Sunny reigned as our first official

 Mardi Paws King!

 - Our PR Coup...
 Arthur Hardy, noted carnival historian, gives us credit for being the only krewe to parade after carnival to avoid any comPAWtition!